DavidMorano/rightcore/ma/README.txt

 MA

-This is the mail-action program.
+This is the Mail-Action (MA) program.